Listed buildings in Wales

 This is a list of listed buildings in Wales, which are among the listed buildings of the United Kingdom.

 Key

-The organization of the lists is on the same basis as the statutory register.
+The organisation of the lists is on the same basis as the statutory register.
 County names are those used in the register, which in the case of Wales means they are broadly based on the ceremonial counties and do not always match the current administrative areas.